 An organization practicing Free Synergy could employ a number of components: a decision-making body, which would include all members and a Council, a common fund, and various kinds of property and enterprises.

-- The Council would consist of twelve to fifteen individuals selected by lottery.
+- The Council would consist of eight to twelve individuals selected by lottery.

 - Every year, one third (the senior members) of the Council would be replaced by lottery.

 - All members of the Council would be committed to practicing a specified form of Consensus.

 - The deliberations of the Council would be transparent, recorded, and publicly available.
 Because of this openness, the organization would be unable to engage in violence.